 Video of the Day

 Test the finish if you don't know what kind it is.
 Dab a cloth moistened with lacquer thinner on an inconspicuous part of the furniture piece and feel the finish.
 If it softens, it's lacquer, and if it remains hard, it's polyurethane or alkyd varnish.

 Put some lacquer thinner in a spray bottle and lightly mist the chipped area, if the finish is lacquer.
 Lacquer thinner emulsifies lacquer, and when it softens and flows out, the nick will disappear.
 The finish will harden again in about 10 minutes.

 Rub the chipped area with extra fine steel wool if the finish is varnish.
 If rubbing doesn't flatten the finish enough to make the chip disappear, dab some new varnish on it with a cotton swab.
 Let the varnish dry overnight, then rub it flat with the steel wool.
 Repeat if necessary.

 Shape the filler to conform to the contours of the wood with a utility knife as soon as it sets hard enough to cut.
 Let it set for several hours after shaping it, then sand it with 120- or 150-grit sandpaper.
-Sand some of the wood surrounding the chip in order to feather the edges of the putty into the wood.
+Sand some of the wood surrounding the chip to feather the edges of the putty into the wood.

 Paint the filler with acrylic paint.
-You'll need more than one color in order to simulate the wood grain.
+You'll need more than one color to simulate the wood grain.
 Start with the base color, brushing it on with an artist's brush, then paint the grain after the base coat dries.

-Finish the patch with the same material that's on the rest of the piece of furniture.
+Finish the patch with the same finish that's on the rest of the piece of furniture.
 Spray or paint one coat, let it dry, then sand it lightly with 400-grit sandpaper, being careful not to wear through the finish and damage the paint.
 Apply another coat of finish when you're done sanding.